Entities vs. Fields| Hitchhikers Platform

 Anything listed on Google Maps needs to be a Built-in Entity with an Address.
 Therefore, if there is not a specialized Built-in Type for your Entity that needs to be listed, use “Location” type.
 Not sure if you can list the entity type on Google Maps?
 Ask our Listings experts by contacting Yext Support (or ask in the Community)!
 Our Built-in Entity Types that can be synced to Listings (e.g., Google Maps) are:

 - Healthcare Professionals

 - Healthcare Facilities

 In order to send structured lists to Google Maps (or other Listings Publishers), the data must be in “Enhanced Content Lists” (ECLs).
-These can be turned on in Account Settings > Account Features tab.
+These can be turned on in Account Settings > Account Features which can be found by click the Account Details icon at the bottom of the navigation bar.
 There are 3 types of ECLs:

 If you also need to feature this kind of data in Answers cards, you will need to create a Custom Entity Type to store the data.

 Don’t sweat ECLs too much – they’re a minor feature in the grand scheme of Yext’s data modeling and they will eventually be moved to be native entities in the Knowledge Graph in a future Yext release.
 For now, if you remember just one thing, remember that you’ll need to enable ECLs in Account Features in order to sync your Menu data to our Menu publishers.